-(a) Includes cumulative appreciation (depreciation) of commodity futures contracts.
-Only the current day's variation margin receivable (payable) is reported in the December 31, 2023 and December 31, 2022 Statements of Financial Condition.
+^(a) Includes cumulative appreciation (depreciation) of commodity futures contracts.
+Only the current day's variation margin receivable (payable) is reported in the December 31, 2023 and December 31, 2022 Statements of Financial Condition for non-LME Commodity Futures Contracts.

 The Effect of Derivative Instruments on the Statements of Income and Expenses is as follows: